ocrawford555/cyp2sql/README.md

 * Aliases may be used, but they cannot be the same as the field they are being an alias for.
 * Do not use the -p flag when the quantity of data being returned is large.
-It will not only be very slow, and take up excess space, but will generally not be very good for the machine.
+It will not only be very slow, but will generally not be very good for the machine.
 * This tool has bugs!
 Be patient with it, stick to the queries listed above.